julian-borges-md/multiarm-bandit-clinical-ai-governance/README.md

 All workflows assume compliance with institutional review board requirements, deidentification standards, and local privacy regulations.
 No identifiable patient data are required.

-Clinical Safety Disclaimer (FDA Good Machine Learning Practice Aligned)
+Clinical Safety Disclaimer

 This repository provides research software intended solely for methodological development, simulation, and governance research.
 It is not a medical device, not a clinical decision support system, and not intended for direct clinical use.
 No component has been reviewed or approved by the U.S. Food and Drug Administration.
 Any real world use would require regulatory authorization, institutional approval, and continuous monitoring.

 Human oversight is assumed at all stages.
 Automated model selection does not transfer accountability away from clinicians or institutions.
 Simulation results do not substitute for prospective validation.
 Users are responsible for regulatory, ethical, and institutional compliance.

 Post-Deployment Monitoring and Drift Detection